greatoyster/DailySchedule/README.md

 And there are some small exercises in rustlings, as requested, I also intergate them in this repo folder `/rustlings`.

 It seems some error while installation, I have to run  `rustup update`.

+This morning, I spent about 2 hours to finish 50% of `rustlings`.